shirayukikitsune/xbeat/README.md

 Coding Standards
 ----------------

-To make the source code more readable, we are adopting the LLVM coding standards, which can be seen [here][3].
+To make the source code more readable, we are (at least, trying to :P) adopting the LLVM coding standards, which can be seen [here][3].

 When submitting a patch or doing a merge request, please follow these standards.